xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

   - In other cases, it should normally chain to other layers.
  - `vkCreateInstance` **must not** generate an error for unrecognized layer names and extension names.
   - It may assume the layer names and extension names have been validated.
- - `vkGetInstanceProcAddr` intercepts a Vulkan command by returning a local entry point
+ - `vkGetInstanceProcAddr` intercepts a Vulkan function by returning a local entry point
-  - Otherwise it returns the value obtained by calling down the instance chain.
+  - Otherwise it returns the value obtained by calling down the instance call chain.
+ - `vkGetDeviceProcAddr` intercepts a Vulkan function by returning a local entry point
+  - Otherwise it returns the value obtained by calling down the device call chain.
-  - These commands must be intercepted:
+  - These additional functions must be intercepted if the layer implements device-level call chaining:
-   - `vkGetInstanceProcAddr`
-   - `vkCreateInstance`
+   - `vkGetDeviceProcAddr`
    - `vkCreateDevice`(only required for any device-level chaining)
      - **NOTE:** older layer libraries may expect that `vkGetInstanceProcAddr` ignore `instance` when `pName` is `vkCreateDevice`.
- - `vkGetDeviceProcAddr` intercepts a Vulkan command by returning a local entry point
-  - Otherwise it returns the value obtained by calling down the device chain.
- - The specification **requires** `NULL` to be returned from `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr` for disabled commands.
+ - The specification **requires** `NULL` to be returned from `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr` for disabled functions.
   - A layer may return `NULL` itself or rely on the following layers to do so.